meedan/pender/README.md

 We use Honeycomb for monitoring information about our application.
 It is currently configured to suppress Honeycomb reporting when the Open Telemetry required config is unset, which we would expect in development; however it is possible to report data from your local environment to either console or remotely to Honeycomb for troubleshooting purposes.

+### Enable reporting of Data from your local machine
 If you would like to see data reported from your local machine, do the following:

 **Local console**